 Traeger jalapeno poppers are a classic bbq appetizer.
-Jalapenos that are stuffed with cream cheese and wrapped in bacon and cooked on your wood-pellet grill.
-Grilled bacon-wrapped jalapeno poppers are the perfect snack to serve up as an appetizer to feed a crowd.
+Jalapenos are stuffed with cream cheese and wrapped in bacon and cooked on your pellet grill or smoker.
+Our grilled bacon-wrapped jalapeno poppers are the perfect snack to serve up as an appetizer for a crowd!

 Traeger Jalapeno Poppers